DgFutureLab/satoyama-api/README.md

 }
 ```

-Get a data readings from sensors
+Get  data readings from sensors
 ----
 This is what you will use for storing and accessing readings from sensors.

-## Get the most recent reading from a sensor
+#### Get the most recent reading from a sensor

 In order to address a sensor a node_id and the sensor within that node must be provided.